 With all the above, the answer to what’s better and what’s worse lies in what’s the best fit.
 Shopify vs nopCommerce compare poorly as they fulfill very different kind of goals.

 If you need to create a single limited-niche web store with no coding expertise, then you should choose Shopify and skip to working with your strong suits such as marketing/sales.
-You will build the layout of your website with your bare cursor.
+You will build the layout of your website with your bare hands.

 Pricing, on its own, is a matter of perspective.
 On one hand, accumulating Shopify apps can gradually blow up your expenses.
 On the other, getting professionals isn’t exactly free either but can be cheaper and more efficient down the road.

 Transaction fees for Shopify also add scaling considerations as they can take a big toll on huge revenues.
-This aspect can be taken to the minimum with varied options in
+This aspect can be taken to the minimum with varied options in different payment plans .

 Taking your business online means learning from scratch which is not very easy.
 Here, we’ve tried to compare the key aspects of each platform.
-If you’re new to ecommerce, we hope that this guide will help you choose the right foundation for your future sprawling online store.
+If you’re new to eСommerce, we hope that this guide will help you choose the right foundation for your future sprawling online store.